someparty/someparty/source/articles/2020-10-04-heart-of-gold.html.markdown

 [Watch: Designosaur - "Hunger Of The Young" @ Bandcamp](https://youtu.be/e7iHAzSoACQ "#")

-Speaking of [Matty Grace](http://mattygrace.bandcamp.com/), the Halifax folk-punker recently released a (very) low-fi split EP with the mysterious and ramshackle Garbage Disposal Unit.
+Speaking of [Matty Grace](http://mattygrace.bandcamp.com/), the Halifax folk-punker recently released a (very) lo-fi split EP with the mysterious and ramshackle Garbage Disposal Unit.
 Each act contributes four new songs to the project, collectively titled *Ambitious Failures*.
 You can find it on Bandcamp now.

 Grace recently released the *Frayed* EP, one in a prolific string of digital releases tracked throughout the COVID lockdown.
 This year also brought us *Rumination Year*, a six-song album produced by [Surrender](https://surrendersounds.bandcamp.com/)'s Dave Williams.
 That set arrived just a few weeks after the above-mentioned *Beneath The Bridges* split.
 In the early months of isolation, Grace released two additional EPs as the punk outfit [Modern Cynics](https://moderncynics.bandcamp.com).
 In normal times, Grace fronts the punk band [Future Girls](https://futuregirls.bandcamp.com/).